Form Follows Function.

 Conclusion

+The central idea is simple.
+Form follows function.
+Function follows context.
 When context is understood with sufficient fidelity, the nature of the solution becomes clear.
 Function emerges as a direct response to the conditions that define success.
 Form then becomes the natural expression of that response.
+In this sense, design is not the invention of something new.
+It is the act of revealing the solution that already fits the situation.

-Organizations that learn to define context with rigor gain a significant advantage.
+Organizations that learn to define context with rigor gain a significant and compounding advantage.
 Decisions become clearer.
 Resources align more effectively.
+Solutions require less explanation because they already fit the world they enter.
 Outcomes appear less accidental and more inevitable.
+Design, at its best, does not decorate a solution.
+It defines the conditions from which the right solution can emerge.

 This page introduces the principles of Context-Based Design, a framework developed by Todd Bracher that examines how products, services, and strategies emerge from the conditions in which they must succeed.
 The approach focuses on understanding the broader systems surrounding a challenge — including market forces, organizational capabilities, technological realities, and cultural context — in order to develop solutions that are precisely aligned with their environment.